IBM Cloud Docs

 • IBM Cloud CLI - This CLI tool will enable you to interact with IBM Cloud.

-• Optional Container Registry plugin (container-registry)
+• Optional Container Registry plugin (container-registry) for managing container images.

 • git to clone source code repository.

-• Optional, if you want to test running the app locally you will need to install Node.js.
+• Optional, if you want to test running the app locally, you will need to install Node.js.

 You will find instructions to download and install these tools for your operating environment in the Getting started with tutorials guide.